 Another change they’ve made is that the command line tools are no longer installed by default.
-Previously, they were included with Xcode with no additional installation necessary.
+Pre-Mountain Lion they were included with Xcode with no additional installation necessary.
 To install the command line tools, launch Xcode, open the Preferences, and switch to the Downloads tab:

 One of the entries there is Command Line Tools.
 Mine already says Installed as I’ve already installed it, but if you haven’t, it’ll appear as an Install button as the iOS 4.0 and 3.0 Device Debugging Support entries do in my screenshot above.